sandman-battelle/dotfiles/.github/README.md

 _NOTE: This README lives in `.github` as to not clutter `$HOME`_

-This `HOME` directory's dotfiles are manage in `git`.
+This repo keeps all my dotfiles.
 Here's the gist of what's going on

 ```sh
 git init --bare ~/.dotfiles